rubelhassan/book-store/README.md

 ReactDOM.render(<App />, document.getElementById("root"));
 ```

-Add another component `BrowsePanel` which will show available `categories` and `authors` to browse for books.
+You should see the update on UI.
+Lets add another component `BrowsePanel` which will show available `categories` and `authors` to browse for books.

 ```javascript
 const BrowsePanel = () => {